BMW R1100/1150/1200 Exhausts

 We also eliminated the crossover tube which is always a band-aid device in exhaust system design.
 Cross-over tubes are excuses for lack of horsepower in bad designs...As people say "We are going for more usable power"....Bullshit!
 We also were not stupid enough to route the exhaust under the bike where it would get scraped on loading ramps and speed bumps.

-We put a lot of tricks into this one, including a special high flow Black Hole Exhaust muffler section that cancels the sound but is specially matched to the larger pistons on the R bike.
+We put a lot of tricks into this one, including a special high flow Black Hole Spyder Exhaust muffler section that cancels the sound but is specially matched to the larger pistons on the R bike.
 The 99mm pistons on the R1100S send bigger puffs of air down the pipe than does the 70.5 mm K1200RS/LT/GT series machines.
 The bike is absolutely quiet with near zero backpressure.
 As the speed increases the bike does not get noisier.
 Pure stealth.
 When we do something, we do it right.

 We kept the exit gases as straight as possible instead of turning them immediately into a bend.
 A small detail but every bit of inertia helps.
 Notice the smooth transition into the 1 3/4" head pipes (45mm).
+BMW does this on their high end race bikes.
+As there are no telescopic forks we have plrnty of room to gain this advantage.

 As for sound, it is really quiet and has almost no backpressure.
 Throatier than stock but it does not get noisier as the bike rpms...Black Hole Technology.
 The Black Hole Muffler section tucks tightly into the stock location under the tail section and exits the gases away from plastic body panels.